fenw1ck/anp.github.io/_posts/2016-06-11-baby-steps-porting-musl-to-rust.md

 A whole bunch.
 Although, perhaps not as much as I'd hoped.
 It's very easy to get tunnel vision when porting a single 50-line C function without understanding where it fits in with the overall architecture.
 I think one thing I'm learning about learning-by-porting is that it requires extra work above and beyond the actual porting work in this case -- a mechanical translation doesn't provide a lot of insight about how something is supposed to work.
 So I'm learning a lot more about what the allocator does by trying out and throwing away various Rustic changes to it.

-I'm also learning **just how monumental** an uphill battle the "rewrite everything in Rust camp" has. musl is a pretty small C project by current \*nix infrastructure standards, and it's a giant undertaking which I will probably never ever finish myself.
+I'm also learning **just how monumental** an uphill battle the "rewrite everything in Rust" camp has. musl is a pretty small C project by current \*nix infrastructure standards, and it's a giant undertaking which I will probably never ever finish myself.

 However, I do think that rewriting targeted portions of a system in Rust is definitely possible (hell, if I can do it...), and in some cases may be desirable.
 The talk slides I linked above talk about using a "Golden Master" set of files for testing regressions during rewriting, but I think that I personally wouldn't be very comfortable with doing a C-to-Rust rewrite without either having or building a pretty big regression test suite.
-Which is of course a catch-22, because if you have a great test suite you may not be writing C code that's *as* in need of a Rust rewrite as other projects.
+Which is of course a catch-22, because if you have a great test suite you may not be writing C code that would benefit as much from a Rust rewrite as other projects.
 Alas...

 ## What's down the road?

-My next goal (having been occupied with other things for a few weeks) is to implement the memory allocator using more Rustic and safe code.
+My next goal (having been occupied with other things for a few weeks) is to improve the memory allocator using more Rustic and safe code.
 This means using RAII-style locks, less pointer magic, and hopefully building a somewhat typesafe linked list interface instead of the bag of functions that currently operate simultaneously on a single static data structure.

 I'm hoping to make use of the growing `#![no_std]` crate ecosystem to replace a bunch of C code without having to write much myself (specifically thinking of the Rust libm and libpnet here, but I'm sure there are others).